yashlscm/Assignment1/README.md

 # Assignment1
- This is for Assignment SQL Commands
+ This is for Assignments of SQL